 How to Use Your Stream Overlay

-There’s a few methods on how to use your stream overlay, and depending on the platform you’re using this could either be as simple as importing a single file (Streamlabs OBS), or manually dragging stream overlay files into place (OBS Studio, xSplit).
+There’s a few methods on how to use your stream overlay, and depending on the platform you’re using this could either be as simple as importing a single file (Streamlabs Desktop), or manually dragging stream overlay files into place (OBS Studio, xSplit).

-If you’re a Streamlabs OBS user wondering how to use a stream overlay from this site, then you’ve got it pretty easy, as 90% of our Premium Downloads feature setup files to make it a breeze.
+If you’re a Streamlabs Desktop user wondering how to use a stream overlay from this site, then you’ve got it pretty easy, as 90% of our Premium Downloads feature setup files to make it a breeze.

 Software like OBS Studio & xSplit does not export like this, instead they kinda locally bookmark the location of the files used on export, and count on them being in the same place when you import later on – this makes sharing an export file with you, as part of the download, borderline impossible.

-Importing your stream overlay into Streamlabs OBS
+Importing your stream overlay into Streamlabs Desktop

 Importing your stream overlay into OBS Studio, xSplit, etc.